chaoss/website/Community/News/community_manager_use_case.md

     limitations under the scrutiny of community managers.
 For example, when using the cloned repositories, and then going back to
     \*issues\*, the issues data in GHTorrent does not \"look right\".
-I think the graph API might offer some possibilities for us to store issue statistics we pull directly from GitHub and update periodically as an alternative to GHTorrent.
+I think the graph API might offers some possibilities for us to store issue statistics we pull directly from GitHub and update periodically as an alternative to GHTorrent.

-3. When issues are moved from an older system, like Gerrit, into GitHub issues, in general the statistics for the converted issues are dodgy, even through the GitHub API.
+3. When issues are moved from an older system, like Gerrit, into GitHub issues, in general, the statistics for the converted issues are dodgy, even through the GitHub API.
 We are likely to encounter this, and at some point may want to include Gerrit data in a common data structure with issues from GitHub and other sources.